 • holders are not permitted to do thesis research during the term of the award.

 Note: If you have been registered as a full-time student throughout your program but are now only registered as part-time in order to finish off the requirements of the degree you are still eligible to apply.
 The award will be held immediately after your final session/year.
 Students may hold one USRA per fiscal year (April 1 to March 31).
-Students may hold a maximum of three USRAs throughout their university career.
+Although there is an endeavour to distribute awards widely, students may hold a maximum of three USRAs throughout their university career.